peastman/ChorusExMachina/plugin/src/help.md

 When a consonant appears between two vowels that are sung legato (see below), you can choose which position to put it in.
 For example, the word "open" can be pronounced either as `op En` or `o pEn`.
 Each one involves the same series of sounds, but the "p" is pronounced differently.

+The same is true of transient vowels.
+Consider the word "around".
+It can be pronounced either as `@3 aUnd` or `@ 3aUnd`.
+The latter puts more emphasis on the `3`, which corresponds to the letter "r".

 # Playing